The-Sessions-Network/Sessions/README.md

 ### Learn more about district0x here: https://education.district0x.io/

-#### If you have a project you need help with, are looking for work, or simply want to collaborate with other people, feel free to select a role in the 'GET STARTED sections below to give people a better idea of your skills.
+#### If you have a project you need help with, are looking for work, or simply want to collaborate with other people on new projects, feel free to select a role in the 'GET STARTED sections below to give people a better idea of your skills.
 If you feel none of the roles fit you, you can reach out to a moderator about creating one that will.

 ## :question:**PURPOSE**:question:
 ---